Mary Bucholtz: Language and youth

 In the late 1990s, Bucholtz began ethnographic work on the ways adolescents and pre-adolescents construct identity.
 Her research extended the work of Penelope Eckert, who identified three adolescent social categories (jocks, burnouts, and in-betweens) concerned with pursuing "coolness."
-From 1994-1996, Bucholtz studied another social category, "nerds," using a California high school in the San Francisco Bay Area as her field site.
+From 1994 to 1996, Bucholtz studied another social category, "nerds," using a California high school in the San Francisco Bay Area as her field site.
 She initially presented her work on nerd girls at the 1997 International Conference on Language and Social Psychology.
 Bucholtz positions the "nerd" as a separate and distinct community of practice set in opposition to the burnouts, jocks, and in-betweens: nerds purposely reject the burnouts', jocks', and in-betweens' pursuit of "coolness" and instead prioritize knowledge and individuality.

 Bucholtz uses the concepts of positive identity practices (linguistic and social behaviors that confirm and reflect an intragroup identity) and negative identity practices (linguistic and social behaviors that distance individuals from other groups) to show how nerds construct their community of practice.
-Her research suggests that the nerd identity is "hyperwhite", characterized linguistically by more infrequent use of valley girl speech and slang than other social categories; by a preference for Greco-Latinate over Germanic words; by the use of the discourse practice of punning; and by adherence to conventions of "super-standard English," or excessively formal English.
-Additionally, Bucholtz found that the speech of nerds often included consonant-cluster simplification, phonological reduction of unstressed vowels, careful and precise enunciation, and reading style speech (wherein nerds pronounce words more closely to how they're spelled).
+Her research suggests that the nerd identity is "hyperwhite," characterized linguistically by more infrequent use of valley girl speech and slang than other social categories; by a preference for Greco-Latinate over Germanic words; by the use of the discourse practice of punning; and by adherence to conventions of "super-standard English," or excessively formal English.
+Additionally, Bucholtz found that the speech of nerds often included avoidance of consonant-cluster simplification and phonological reduction of unstressed vowels as is common in colloquial speech as well as careful and precise enunciation and reading style speech (wherein nerds pronounce words more closely to how they're spelled).
 She proposes that these linguistic practices and features are used to establish the nerds' intragroup identity marker of intelligence.